darkninja1/darkninja1/README.md

 > Developer and Programming Enthusiast

 ## Latest Projects
+- Alea (Radio Music Player) | A radio/music player that runs statically with the ability to add announcements and other features like automatic weather reports | In Development

 - Kosmos (World building tool) | Great map and story creator for games like D&D | In Development

-- DIRO (MMORPG FPS Game) | Vast 3d world with player based economy with a lot of freedom | In Development

 - [Eagle Project (Orienteering Website)](https://dahonzak.github.io/EagleProject/) | A piece of my 2024 Eagle Project | Scouts